cavallium/concurrent-locks/README.md

 |<sub>Write          </sub>|<sub>• Read (exclusive)<br>• Write (exclusive)</sub>|<sub>• None → Write<br>• Update → Write<br>• Write → Write (reentrant)</sub>|<sub>• Write → Update<br>• Write → None</sub>|<sub>• Write → Read                 </sub>|

 <h1>CompositeLock</h1>
 A lock spanning a group of backing locks.
-When locked <a href='http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/concurrent-locks/master/documentation/javadoc/apidocs/com/googlecode/concurentlocks/CompositeLock.html'>CompositeLock</a> locks all backing locks.
+When locked <code>CompositeLock</code> locks all backing locks.
 When unlocked, it unlocks all backing locks.<br>
 <br>
 Ensures that either all backing locks are acquired, or no backing locks are acquired, by applying roll back logic such that failure to acquire any one lock, causes all locks already acquired to be unlocked.<br>
 <br>